|

 recorded and toured

-extensively with jazz and latin greats of the past and future: Lionel Hampton,
+extensively with jazz and Latin greats of the past and future: Lionel Hampton,

 Monguito Santamaria, Manny Oquendo, Miles Davis sideman Gary Thomas, Avishai